Popular Songs of World War I

 The year 2007 marked the 90th anniversary of the beginning of American involvement in World War I. While the events of that era took place nearly a century ago, much of the music of the time has remained an important part of American popular culture.

 Popular song reflects the culture of the moment.
 In times of war, songs try to boost soldier morale, mourn losses, generate homefront support, or, as in so much of the music the of Vietnam War era, question the value of the conflict and call for its end.

 World War I resulted in the creation of a remarkably large body of popular songs devoted to wartime themes.
 Thousands of songs were written about the war, some of which are still familiar nearly a century later.
 Songs such as "Over There" and "It's a Long Way to Tipperary" were hits in their day and are still known by many people today.

-The Cylinder Preservation and Digitization Project website includes more than 100 recordings related to World War I. We have compiled a streaming radio program of some of the most important and interesting songs from the time of the Great War as well as a list of resources on music during World War I.
+The UCSB Cylinder Audio Archive includes more than 100 recordings related to World War I. We have compiled a thematic playlist of some of the most important and interesting songs from the time of the Great War, as well as a list of resources on music during World War I.

 To learn more about the music and listen to the program, click here.

 *Columbia Records was not issuing cylinders in 1917, but we liked the image anyway.